Christmas Spending Statistics

-About 90% of Americans celebrate Christmas every year.
+About 85% of Americans celebrate Christmas every year.
 Marking the date, however, goes beyond coming together and enjoying the company of your friends and family.
 In fact, the latest Christmas spending statistics show that Americans and Christians worldwide spend billions on gifts, decorations, and food.
-While the pandemic impacted spending around the world, Christmas remains impressive in many ways, shopping included, and we have all the stats to prove it.
+While the rising inflation impacted spending around the world, Christmas remains impressive in many ways, shopping included, and we have all the stats to prove it.
 Scroll down and see for yourself.

 Christmas Spending Statistics (Editor’s Choice)